temporalio/documentation/docs/learn-workflows.md

 - `InitialInterval` is a delay before the first retry.
 - `BackoffCoefficient`.
 Retry policies are exponential.
 The coefficient specifies how fast the retry interval is growing.
 The coefficient of 1 means that the retry interval is always equal to the `InitialInterval`.
 - `MaximumInterval` specifies the maximum interval between retries.
 Useful for coefficients of more than 1.
 - `MaximumAttempts` specifies how many times to attempt to execute a workflow in the presence of failures.
 If this limit is exceeded, the workflow fails without retry.
-Not required if `ExpirationInterval` is specified.
-- `ExpirationInterval` specifies for how long to attempt executing a workflow in the presence of failures.
-If this interval is exceeded, the workflow fails without retry.
-Not required if `MaximumAttempts` is specified.
 - `NonRetryableErrorReasons` allows to specify errors that shouldn't be retried.
 For example, retrying invalid arguments error doesn't make sense in some scenarios.